scrapy/scrapy/docs/topics/leaks.rst

 * `Python Memory Management Part 3 <http://evanjones.ca/python-memory-part3.html>`_

-The improvements proposed by Evan Jones, which are detailed in `this paper`_, got merged in Python 2.5, but the only reduce the problem, it doesn't fixes it completely.
+The improvements proposed by Evan Jones, which are detailed in `this paper`_, got merged in Python 2.5, but this only reduces the problem, it doesn't fix it completely.
 To quote the paper:

     *Unfortunately, this patch can only free an arena if there are no more